syncfusion-content/maui-docs/MAUI/DataForm/Working-with-DataForm.md

 ## Dynamically reset manual dataform items
-You can reset the `SfDataForm.Items` and we can reset two or more items at a time.
+You can replace data editor with new editor by using the `Items` property of `SfDataForm` when AutoGenerateItems is false.

 {% tabs %}
 {% highlight C# %}